Cosmo-Tech/sonarqube-reporter/README.md

 # SonarQube Reporter

-A Python tool to generate a quality gate report from SonarQube data.It creates a simple html report with the quality gate status for each project using the sonarqube web-api
+A Python tool to generate a quality gate report from SonarQube data.It creates a simple html report with the quality gate status selected projects using the sonarqube web-api

 ## Requirements